FrandsenGroup/beams/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
 ###### Note: Every field here is optional, but the more info you provide, the easier it will be to find and fix your bug.
+Feel free to delete any fields you can not fill out.

 **Describe the bug**
 A clear and concise description of what the bug is.